vyaslkv/Finding-Lanes-On-The-Road---Udacity/README.md

 5- taking weighted average of orginal image and lane drawn image

 2. Identify any shortcomings
+---
+Now the images are clear what if they are not.
 3. Suggest possible improvements
+---

-We encourage using images in your writeup to demonstrate how your pipeline works.
+So, we need to make a robust method to to find lanes independent of surroundings We encourage using images in your writeup to demonstrate how your pipeline works.

 All that said, please be concise!
 We're not looking for you to write a book here: just a brief description.